 If you’re just started on the LCHF lifestyle you might find pleasure in counting your intake of carbohydrates during a day.
 Especially until you’re familiar with your LCHF meals, and what they actually consist of carb-wise.

 The best solution will be to get an app on your phone.
 There are lots of very good apps that easily create your total carb intake just by currently adding what you eat.

 Do I need a Carb Counter?

 We are living in a world, where carbohydrates are part of almost all we eat and drink.
-Getting used to the LCHF ways of living and lowering our intake of carbs respectively increasing your intake of healthy fat, you will find such a carb counter or an app most helpful.
-I will recommend that you stay aware of your choices more than counting the calories and carbs in you food.
+Getting used to the LCHF ways of living, and lowering our intake of carbs respectively increasing your intake of healthy fat, you will find such a carb counter or an app most helpful.
+I will recommend that you stay aware of your choices more than counting the calories and carbs in your food.
 Please find help in this simple guide.

-After I started the LCHF lifestyle back in 2014, I only eat twice a day.
+After I started out on the LCHF lifestyle back in 2014, I only eat twice a day.
 From time to time I enjoy a snack of cheese or chorizo with my coffee – or simply a lovely fat coco/butter coffee, but that’s it!